zgulde/zgulde/README.md

 I enjoy solving problems with code and data, automating things that can be automated, and a good cup of hot tea.

-I work for [Codeup](https://codeup.com) instructing students in the web development and data science courses, as well as creating and coordinating curriculum.
+I work for [Codeup](https://codeup.com) instructing students in the web development and data science courses, creating and coordinating curriculum, and developing internal software tools.

 ## Open Source Projects